aksommerville/egg2/README.md

 - - [ ] ModecfgModal for drum: Spawn SongEditor in a modal per drum.
 - - [ ] Special tooling to compare native vs web synth, in editor.
 - - Synth (both)...
-- - [ ] `eau-format.md`: "Events for a channel with no header will get a non-silent default instrument.".
+- - [x] `eau-format.md`: "Events for a channel with no header will get a non-silent default instrument.".
 Confirm we're doing this in both implementations.
 - - - We're not.
 And if it seems burdensome, we can change the spec to require CHDR.
 - - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
 Not sure whether it does.
+- - - ...changed spec, now missing CHDR means noop notes.
+Confirmed both synths ignore, and `eau_cvt_eau_midi` does generate a default.
 - - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
 - - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
 - - [ ] Native and web do not sound the same.
 Once better tooling is in place, figure out why and tweak them closer.